Mick Foley: Activism

-Having become a devoted fan of Tori Amos' music in 1993, (particularly the song "Winter" from the Little Earthquakes album), and following a meeting with Amos at the 2008 San Diego Comic-Con, Foley became involved with the Rape, Abuse & Incest National Network (RAINN), a group Amos co-founded in 1994.
+Having become a devoted fan of Tori Amos's music in 1993, (particularly the song "Winter" from the Little Earthquakes album), and following a meeting with Amos at the 2008 San Diego Comic-Con, Foley became involved with the Rape, Abuse & Incest National Network (RAINN), a group Amos co-founded in 1994.
 Since then, he has worked as a volunteer on their online hotline and as a member of their National Leadership Council.
 During a 15-month period ending in April 2011, Foley logged more than 550 hours talking to victims online.
 The same month, Foley offered to mow anyone's lawn who donated at least $5,000 to the organization, stating, "If you want to help survivors of sexual assault, or just want to see a big guy with long hair mowing your lawn in front of your friends, please take part..."

 Continuing his campaign for the organization, in May 2011, Foley auctioned off on eBay two famous items associated with his wrestling career: his Cactus Jack lace-up "leopard skin" boots (still embedded with 149 thumbtacks from his Impact match with Ric Flair); and the white shirt that he wore as Mankind during 1998's "Hell in a Cell" match, among other items.

 Foley has been outspoken in his support for the Democratic Party.
 During the 2004 election cycle, Foley argued the Democratic point of view in a WWE-sponsored debate against John "Bradshaw" Layfield, who spoke for the Republican side.
 He was a contributor to Barack Obama's campaign for the U.S. presidency in 2008.
 In a video uploaded to his official YouTube channel on October 23, 2024, Foley endorsed Kamala Harris for the 2024 presidential election after denouncing Donald Trump's threats to deploy the military to purge "the enemy from within".